DaWe1992/Applied_ML_Fundamentals/README.md

 **Auxiliary material for the exam:**
 * Non-programmable pocket calculator
 * Two-sided **hand-written** cheat sheet (you may note whatever you want)

+**Exam grading**
+Since the lecture *Applied Machine Learning Fundamentals* is part of a bigger module (*Machine Learning Fundamentals, W3WI_DS304)*, it is not graded individually.
+Instead, the score you achieved in the exam (at most 60 points) will be added to the points you receive in the second element of the module, the *Data Exploration Project* (cf. below) which is also worth 60 points at maximum.
+Your performance in both elements combined will determine the eventual grade.
+**Please note:** Even with bonus points included it is not possible to get more than 60 points for the exam.

+Please refer to the [data science module catalogue](https://www.dhbw.de/fileadmin/user/public/SP/MA/Wirtschaftsinformatik/Data_Science.pdf) for further details.

 ## Python Code 🐍
 Machine learning algorithms (probably all algorithms) are easier to understand, if you see them implemented.
 Please find Python implementations for some of the algorithms (which are not part of the assignments) in the folder